NeLy-EPFL/flygym/doc/source/tutorials/cpg_controller.rst

             init_magnitudes : np.ndarray, optional
                 Initial magnitudes of the oscillators, shape (N,).
-The magnitudes are randomly initialized if not provided.
+The magnitudes are randomly initialized if not provided. seed : int, optional
+                The random seed to use for initializing the phases and magnitudes.
             """
             self.timestep = timestep
             self.num_cpgs = intrinsic_freqs.size